Sold Out Join Our Wait List No scionwood in 2021. We will try again for 2022

 McAllister Hican is a Pecan-Shellbark Hickory cross Carya illinoensis X laciniosa.
 This particular cross produces very large nuts that show characteristics of its Shellbark parentage.
-The nuts are oblong like a large pecan but ridged like a hickory nut.
+The nuts are oblong like a very large pecan but ridged like a hickory nut.
+Nuts can be up to 3″ long.
 The shell has the distinctive mottled stripes that are commonly seen on pecans.

 Hicans are richly flavored nuts that combine the flavor of both pecans and hickory nuts.